Leccinum versipelle (OBB), Leccinum scabrum (BBB)

 (also very similar: orange oak bolete (Leccinum aurantiacum) and orange aspen bolete (Leccinum insigne) – distinguished by habitat.

 - Edibility – 4/5 – All leccinum species should be cooked before use.
-There are some reports of mild toxicity (upset stomach) among some people if they aren’t thoroughly cooked.
+There are some reports of digestive challenges (upset stomach) among some people if they aren’t thoroughly cooked.
 My personal interpretation of this (intuitive, not science-based) is that the stipes are hard to digest and are much more likely to cause a reaction than the caps.
 Orange Birch Boletes – Young firm specimens are great in any mushroom dish, while large, spongier specimens are best dried.
 Stems can become tough and hard to digest, especially in older specimens – in which case add to the stock pot fresh, or dry and powder to use in stock mixes.
 Brown Birch Bolete – 2/5 (or 3/5 if really young and firm) – usually best dried and mixed with other dried fungi and used as thickener/umami in stock pots.
 As with OBB, stipes can be tough and hard to digest.

 - Identification – 4/5 – OBB – Its hard to mistake these impressive fungi, with their orange caps, pale stems with dark scales (squamules) , grey pores and tendency to turn blue around the stem base when cut or handled.
 Don’t be alarmed by this – treat it as a welcome aid to identification rather than something scary (see picture at bottom of page).
 BBB is more or less identical, only with drab brown caps of various hues depending on how young/wet it is, and an inclination to bruise grey rather than blue.
 There are a number of similar leccinum (scaber stalk) species, all of which share the more or less squamulous stipe.
 Identification to species is based on habitat (i.e. tree type they are found under), cap colour and colour changes (blue, red, dark bruising) on cut stems.
 None are known to be toxic or inedible, but some are harder do digest than others.
 See notes on a couple more below, and consult a field guide for the full range.